Horseback Riding Summer Camp in New Jersey | Grades 4–10

-Ranch Camp
+Overnight Ranch Camp at Fairview Lake

-Saddle up for an unforgettable summer at Ranch Camp at Fairview Lake YMCA Camps in New Jersey—where young riders connect with horses, build confidence, and create lifelong friendships.
+Saddle up for an unforgettable summer at Ranch Camp at Fairview Lake YMCA Camps in New Jersey, where young riders connect with horses, build confidence, and create lifelong friendships.
 Campers can stay for one, two, or three weeks and ride daily with a mix of trail rides and ring lessons.
-At Ranch Camp, kids don’t just learn to ride—they discover the joy of working hard, playing hard, and finding their stride in the great outdoors.
+At Ranch Camp, kids don’t just learn to ride.
+They discover the joy of working hard, playing hard, and finding their stride in the great outdoors.

 Learn Horsemanship Skills